-Avoid These 3 Common Mistakes When Selling Your Business
+Avoid Three Common Mistakes When Selling Your Business

 The Better Financials the Better the Purchase Price

-Many business owners deal in cash, use personal expenses as ‘business expenses’ which obscures a true picture of owner benefit, or do not keep up to date financial records.
+The financials of a business in most cases determines the final valuation or purchase price.
+Even if a business has soaring profits and is a fantastic business, the financials must show this to a buyer in order for the business to receive fair market value.
+Many business owners deal in cash, use personal expenses as ‘business expenses’, or simply do not have an organized set of financials such as accurate tax returns or profit and loss statements.
 Normally a buyer will want to see the last 2-3 years of tax returns and/or profit and loss statements, along with an up to date financial statement (such as a profit and loss report) for the current year in which the business is being sold.
+It is thus imperative for a business owner to put together an accurate set of financials prior to the listing process.

 Many business owners make the mistake of overvaluing or undervaluing their business.
 It is imperative to trust a professional and trust the pricing of your business to an experienced business broker.